Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 • Increased property value: A well-maintained rental property retains its market value.
 A property that suffers from neglect will inevitably decrease in value and detract from rental prices over time.

-• Happy tenants: If your tenants are satisfied, they’re much more likely to continue renting from you and will also be more inclined to recommend your property management company to others looking for high-quality service.
+• Happy tenants: Tenant satisfaction means high tenant retention rates.
+They’ll also be more inclined to recommend your property management company to others looking for high-quality service.
 This will help you achieve or maintain full capacity in your buildings.

 Building maintenance on a regular basis helps an individual evade costly repair expenses because any potential issues and problems can be identified at an early stage when remedial actions are taken to nip them in the bud,” says Jonathan Cobey, CEO of Carolina Home Cash Offer, a Charlotte, N.C.-based, accredited home-buying company.
 “This proactive approach will not only help extend the life of the property but also provide it with more attractiveness intended for buyers or tenants, thus ensuring high occupancy rates with high tenant satisfaction.”